Teddy34/gatsby-blog/blog/getting_better_at_unit_testing/index.md

 - follow a test writing pattern like AAA.
 - isolate your logic within (pure) functions.
 Prioritize extensive testing of these functions, deferring integration testing to a later stage.
-- find waysto reduce the number of mocks.
+- find ways to reduce the number of mocks.
 - only test the use cases that you need.
-- use the tests to reflect on your code architeture.
+- use the tests to reflect on your code architecture.
 - If you collapse all the test content, it should be understandable and helpful.